EB-KMMS/VER-GI/README.md

 <details>
   <summary>Final cipher </summary>
-   The image here should help you (the white tiles are where you would find a letter e.g. the first puzzle only has four letters)
+   The image here should help you (the white tiles are where you would find a letter e.g. the first puzzle only has four letters): https://github.com/EB-KMMS/VER-GI/blob/main/Hint_greytiles.png
-  <details>The word is 6 letters long.
-  <summary>Length</summary></details>
+  <details>The image here might give a little clue as to what you're looking for: https://github.com/EB-KMMS/VER-GI/blob/main/Hint_liveratapartyAI.png
+  <summary>A picture clue</summary></details>
+  <details>The words are 5, 2, 4, 4 letters long.
+Remember you need to enter them in full caps without spaces.
+  <summary>A picture clue</summary></details>
 </details>